UBC-MDS/DSCI-532_2024_19_food-price-tracker/reports/m3-reflection.md

 - Implemented data preprocessing steps that dynamically update the options available to a user based on their selected commodity or market
 - Ensured that empty graphs are avoided when commodities are not present in the selected markets.
 2. Resolved inconsistencies in index performance due to missing data in some commodities.
+3. Excluded commodities with significant gap in their temporal data (less than 50% of the period), focusing on those with more complete data.
-3. Enhanced the visual and functional aspects of the dashboard:
+4. Enhanced the visual and functional aspects of the dashboard:
 - Made the main Food Price Index charts more prominent compared to the individual commodity charts to emphasize their importance.
 - Polished the dashboard's title for better clarity and impact.
-4. Updated the `Date` range selection feature to better handle large date ranges, now supporting "YYYY-MM" and/or "YYYY" formats instead of the previous "YYYY-MM-DD" format.
+5. Updated the `Date` range selection feature to better handle large date ranges, now supporting "YYYY-MM" and/or "YYYY" formats instead of the previous "YYYY-MM-DD" format.

 ## 2. Features in Proposal Yet To Be Done